 Families of up to six can fit in the large rooms with twin bunks at the Courtyard Anaheim Theme Park Entrance, and kids love the Surfside Waterpark.
 The bathrooms have two separate showers (and a tub), and it's only a five-minute walk to the gates of Disneyland.

-Where to Stay near the Beach
+Where to Stay in Los Angeles near the Beach

 If your main focus is to soak up some sun, sand, and sea, Santa Monica makes the best base.
 It's safe and easy to stroll around, and you can ride the solar-powered ferris wheel at Pacific Park on Santa Monica Pier, bike or jog along The Strand, or shop 'til you drop at the open-air malls.